Rockstar Bay Academy: Part 30

 It's not a date.

-The hand she was clearly about to use to knock drops, and she raises an eyebrow when she looks me over.
+The hand she was about to use to knock drops, and she raises an eyebrow when she looks me over.

 "Can you be home by one?" she asks.